-In our increasingly interconnected world, information is flowing in from all over the place, but our time is to go through it all is pretty limited.
+In our increasingly interconnected world, information is flowing in from all over the place.
+Our time is to go through it all however is pretty limited.
 We all have so much on our plate as it is!
 Thankfully, technology has also provided us with ample means of checking in on our sources even during brief interludes (public transit, lunch/coffee breaks/dare I say, toilet time).

 Excellent Internet Sites